Jerosmy/ProjetBioinfo/README_setup_windows.txt

 ### Recommended Setup

 1. Create a folder in Google Drive (e.g., `ProjetBioinfo_data`)
-2. Share it with collaborators
+2. Share it with collaborators, or add a shortcut from the shared file in your main Drive
 3. Sync it locally using the Google Drive desktop app
-4. Create a folder `data/` in your project and copy files from Drive manually
+4. Create a shortcut named 'data' in the cloned repository on your machine that links to the data folder on your drive.

-Make sure to add `data/` to your `.gitignore`:
+Make sure to add `data/` to your `.gitignore` (it should already be in there):

 ```
 data/